Poaceae: Growth and development

-Although the C4 species are all in the PACMAD clade (see diagram above), it seems that various forms of C4 have arisen some twenty or more times, in various subfamilies or genera.
+Although the C4 species are all in the PACMAD clade (see diagram below), it seems that various forms of C4 have arisen some twenty or more times, in various subfamilies or genera.
 In the Aristida genus for example, one species (A. longifolia) is C3 but the approximately 300 other species are C4.
 As another example, the whole tribe of Andropogoneae, which includes maize, sorghum, sugar cane, "Job's tears", and bluestem grasses, is C4.
 Around 46 percent of grass species are C4 plants.

 Taxonomy

 The name Poaceae was given by John Hendley Barnhart in 1895, based on the tribe Poeae described in 1814 by Robert Brown, and the type genus Poa described in 1753 by Carl Linnaeus.
 The term is derived from the Ancient Greek πόα (póa, "fodder").

 Evolutionary history

 Grasses include some of the most versatile plant life-forms.
-They became widespread toward the end of the Cretaceous period, and fossilized dinosaur dung (coprolites) have been found containing phytoliths of a variety that include grasses that are related to modern rice and bamboo.
+They became widespread toward the end of the Cretaceous period, and fossilized dinosaur dung (coprolites) belonging to the sauropod titanosaurs (though this provenance has been questioned) have been found containing phytoliths of a variety that include grasses that are related to modern rice and bamboo.
 Grasses have adapted to conditions in lush rain forests, dry deserts, cold mountains and even intertidal habitats, and are currently the most widespread plant type; grass is a valuable source of food and energy for all sorts of wildlife.

 A cladogram shows subfamilies and approximate species numbers in brackets:

 Before 2005, fossil findings indicated that grasses evolved around 55 million years ago.
 Finds of grass-like phytoliths in Cretaceous dinosaur coprolites from the latest Cretaceous (Maastrichtian) aged Lameta Formation of India have pushed this date back to 66 million years ago.
+Due to high phosphatic content of 12.2-16.2% in Type A coprolites collected from the Lameta, an omnivore is hypothesized to be the source, contradicting the hypothesis of a sauropod origin.
 In 2011, fossils from the same deposit were found to belong to the modern rice tribe Oryzeae, suggesting substantial diversification of major lineages by this time.

-Wu, You & Li (2018) described grass microfossils extracted from the teeth of the hadrosauroid dinosaur Equijubus normani from northern China, dating to the Albian stage of the Early Cretaceous approximately 113–100 million years ago, which were found to belong to primitive lineages within Poaceae, similar in position to the Anomochlooideae.
+In 2018, a study described grass microfossils extracted from the teeth of the hadrosauroid dinosaur Equijubus normani from northern China, dating to the Albian stage of the Early Cretaceous approximately 113–100 million years ago, which were found to belong to primitive lineages within Poaceae, similar in position to the Anomochlooideae.
 These are currently the oldest known grass fossils.